-Sacramental Preparation: The Rite of Christian Initiation of Adults (RCIA) is offered from September until Easter for students, faculty and staff desiring to enter the Catholic faith community.
+Sacramental Preparation: The Rite of Christian Initiation of Adults (RCIA) is offered from September until Easter for students desiring to enter the Catholic faith community.
 Confirmation preparation is also offered to Catholic students who have not received this sacrament.

-Eucharistic Ministers, Readers, Altar Servers, Musicians, and Ministers of Hospitality are volunteer students, faculty and staff who make a commitment to serve our faith community.
+Eucharistic Ministers, Readers, Altar Servers, Choir Members, Cantors, Musicians, and Ministers of Hospitality are volunteer students, faculty and staff who make a commitment to serve our faith community.
 In the fall semester, after proper training and reflection, these ministers are commissioned during a Sunday liturgy.
 They work closely with the Campus Minister for Liturgy and Music and the Liturgy Committee in planning and implementing campus liturgies.

 Faith and Justice: The focus of Faith and Justice Programs offered through Campus Ministry is the service of faith through the promotion of justice.
-This is accomplished by sponsoring activities that aid people locally and globally, such as a Hunger and Homeless Awareness Week.
-Campus Ministry encourages the College community to demonstrate "faith doing justice" by sponsoring trips to the annual Ignatian Teach-In at The School of the Americas in Columbus, Georgia, and through special liturgies and prayer services.
+This is accomplished by sponsoring activities that aid people locally and globally, such as an annual Justice and Mission Week.
+Campus Ministry encourages the College community to demonstrate "faith doing justice" by sponsoring trips to the annual Ignatian Family Teach-In at The School of the Americas in Columbus, Georgia, and through special liturgies and prayer services.
 Activities vary from year to year, but include contributing to the Dr. Martin Luther King, Jr., Day observance and coordinating the annual celebration of Christmas on the Hill, in which the entire Spring Hill community "adopts" refugee families newly relocated to the Mobile area.
 Immersion Trips, both domestic and international, are sponsored during Spring Break.
 In addition, Campus Ministry often collaborates with local organizations on projects that address community needs and social problems in Mobile.
+Campus Ministry also works closely with faculty to facilitate service learning initiatives throughout the year.

 Student Clubs within Campus Ministry: Student clubs, which foster the mission of Campus Ministry, are encouraged and supported by the staff of Campus Ministry.
-Presently, these clubs include the following: the Pro-Life Club, dedicated to raising awareness of the value of life; the Troubadours, who plan and stage "The Passion of Christ" each year during Lent; the SHAPe community, comprised of students who have made an Awakening Retreat; TAG3, a youth ministry group, which seeks to minister to high-school-aged students in the archdiocese; and Students for Justice (S/J's), which focuses their efforts towards raising campus consciousness concerning domestic and international social issues.
+Presently, these clubs include the following: the Students for Life, dedicated to raising awareness of the value of life; the Troubadours, who plan and stage "The Passion of Christ" each year during Lent; the SHAPe community, comprised of students who have made an Awakening Retreat; TAG3, a youth ministry group, which seeks to minister to high-school-aged students in the archdiocese; and Students for Justice (S/J's), which focuses their efforts towards raising campus consciousness concerning domestic and international social issues.

 The office of Campus Ministry is located on the second floor of the Campus Center.
-For further information please call Campus Ministry at 251-380-3495, E-mail us at campusministry@shc.edu, or go to our website at www.shc.edu/ ministry.
+For further information please call Campus Ministry at 251-380-3495, E-mail us at campusministry@shc.edu, or go to our website at www.shc.edu/ministry.